 Sometimes both sides sign the collaborative agreement when working on a marriage agreement, saying in the future they will not litigate.

 The main benefits of keeping issues out of court are saving money, it’s a private process, and it’s much less stressful.
-If you are in Victoria BC and you want to keep things out of supreme court, reach out to us.
+If you are in Victoria BC and you want to keep things out of the supreme court, reach out to us.
 We will listen to your issues and the lawyers will put together a clear path forward.

 If you don’t know what area of family law you need help with, you can reach out to us via live chat to see if we can help you.
 We recently expanded to BC from Ontario, and we have been creating a lot of helpful content.

 If you are self-represented (you don’t have a lawyer) you might want to bookmark our blog page.